-The outcome was to design a farmhouse which was located further up the bank with upside down living.
+The outcome was to design a farmhouse that was located further up the bank with upside-down living.
 The first floor is all on one level at the top of the bank with all the living accommodation at this level so that the kitchen, living room and garden room all have excellent views over the surrounding countryside.
 The bedrooms are on the ground floor which is built within the bank with views over the farmyard to the front of the house.

 The house is constructed from a mixture of modern stone cladding, crisp timber cladding, and smooth render with Staffordshire blue plain clay roof tiles.